uvafung/CMEE-CourseWork/README.md

 Week 2: For week 2 practicals -- Python I scripts

-Week 3: For week 3 practicals -- R
+Week 3: For week 3 practicals -- R and data visualization